 Keep It Simple

-The whole strategy behind adopting a performance oriented culture needs to be simple and precise.
+The whole strategy behind performance orientation of your organizational culture needs to be simple and precise.
 Once you start piling on layers of complexity, the whole process becomes reminiscent of bureaucratic red-tape, where one has to jump through hoops just to get something done.
 Also, it would be prudent to keep in mind, that strategies should not be static.
 They need to be tweaked every now and then to reflect the path that the organization is taking.
 A strategy needs to accommodate the organization and make things easier, not the other way around.

 One of the characteristics of high-performance teams is that they are consistently updating themselves, learning new things, updating skills and further refining the ones that they already possess.
 An organization which actively promotes learning and growth and encourages its employees to grow is not going to have a shortage of engaged employees.
 Furthermore, when employees consistently can learn and grow, they become assets to an organization and will always be willing to work hard in order to meet targets.

 How can Engagedly help?
 Luckily, we think learning and growing are fundamental parts of employee engagement.
 The Learning module in Engagedly allows you to create courses, take them and assign them to others.
 How does a company grow?
 By learning together.